 What makes this case so interesting and infuriating is that the Philippines does have existing frameworks with regards to the introduction of drugs to the country’s national health program.
 The FEC and the PNDF exist for a reason.
 And yet, damningly, health executives chose to ignore the recommendation of health experts— without apt justification—- for what is probably in the service of corporate interest.

 It’s easy to be fooled by press releases.
 Sanofi says that clinical trials have been conducted, implying proof of safety, concept and efficacy.
 What they don’t say is this (download source):

 The clinical trials are still ongoing.
 The data they cite refer only to a primary endpoint, and not the actual end of the clinical trial.
 Not to mention the related lack of common sense; if the product hasn’t been tested in private markets, where did it get the support to enter public, mandatory programs?

-Add their obsfucation.
-Up to the 2017 hearings the operational definition of “severe dengue” used by Sanofi, DOH officials, health critics and journalists still differ.
+Add their obfuscation.
+Up until the 2017 hearings, the operational definition of “severe dengue” used by Sanofi, DOH officials, health critics and journalists still differ.
 Is it the improbably tame version of 2 days fever and some bleeding?
 Or dengue hemorrhagic fever and shock?

 Futile Protocols and Power Asymmetries

 As mentioned, we do have checks and balances.
 Within the executive, the FEC is meant to provide expert recommendations toward public policy (and now, we recommend, the council should be independent of the executive).
 Yearly budget negotiations are meant to concretize the vision of the government when it comes to program prioritizations.
 Senate and Lower House committees exist to fish out discrepancies.
 And finally, the Supreme Court arbitrates for the protection of rights.